 - Garlic – Fresh garlic tastes the best in this Mexican chicken soup, but you can also use jarred minced garlic.

-- Chicken Broth – I used a reduced sodium broth, but you can use any variety you prefer (or make your own chicken bone broth).
+- Chicken Broth – I used store-bought, but you can make your own chicken broth or chicken bone broth instead.